After entering, you will be contacted by the team with further information about the process, and to set up a time for the First Round Judges visit.

 Following the judges visits with all entrants, you will be advised of the outcome of your judges visit.

-If you are selected as a finalist
+If you are selected as a finalist:

 Judging will be based on:

-The efficiency with which the property is run relative to its potential.
 This will not be based solely on financial measures such as profit per hectare or return on business capital.
 These measures will be taken as a guide but consideration will also be given to other factors such as:

 The organisers note that in recent times a number of new measures have been introduced to assess the performance of farming and other businesses.
 These include:

-The judges will also look for best practice in relation to people management, including health and safety and career development.
+The judges will also look for best practice in relation to people management, including health and safety, and career development.

 In considering this the judges will utilise as a guideline the following weighting: